 Thanks to Michael Salter for yesterday’s guest post on the contents of a First Aid Kit for Dogs.
-While I had some of the items in my home, I didn’t have them in a central place, and I certainly didn’t have them handy when I travel.
-Thanks to my amazing and supportive sister Alice G Patterson for helping me and photographing these DIY projects.
+While I had some of the items in my home, I didn’t have them in a central place, and I certainly didn’t have them handy when I traveled.
+Thanks to my amazing and supportive sister Alice from Loving My Company for helping me and photographing these DIY projects.

 When I started to put together a First Aid Kit for Dogs, I went to Target.
-I started putting boxes of things in my cart, including items that I don’t need in large quantities.
-While I was mentally lamenting the cost of buying more than I needed, I spotted Target’s All Purpose First Aid Kit, and I knew I had the perfect beginning for all my pet first aid needs.
+I started putting boxes of things in my cart, including large quantities of items I didn’t need.
+While I was mentally lamenting the cost of buying more than I needed, I spotted Target’s All-Purpose First Aid Kit, and I knew I had the perfect beginning for all my pet first aid needs.

 DIY First Aid Kit